Creative License

 Hana al-Bayaty, an activist and writer, reiterated that state institutions should be reclaimed and re-appropriated.
 Such a plea has the potential to put an end to the closed binary of state cultural institutions as opposed to independent institutions, a binary that has led to many reductionist understandings of art practice in the country.

 However, Fayed issued a reminder that calling on the public to fund the arts would have its own toll on the practice.
 “Is art a very limited and elitist practice, or would there be any public support for artistic practices that have been underground and ghettoized?
+How do we make the public then fund this?”

 The other question, inspired by Bayaty’s comment, is how state funding is pitched as actual public funding.
 In other words, how public funding can refrain from dictating a subservient practice to the state and become truly public.
 Here, Harutyunyan proposed crystallizing research as an important practice for cultural producers that can seek public support.